wmorgan/dcos-docs/1.7/overview/service-discovery.md

 # Mesos-DNS

 Every task started by DC/OS gets a well known DNS name.
-If you're interested in how to figure this out past marathon services, check out [mesos-dns][4].
+You can even enumerate every [DNS name][5] in your cluster.
 For a marathon service named "testing", you can find where it is running via:

         dig testing.marathon.mesos

+Take a look at the [mesos-dns documentation][4] for a more in-depth look at how mesos-dns is working and what it is doing for you.

 [1]: /docs/1.7/usage/service-discovery/
 [2]: https://mesosphere.github.io/marathon/docs/ports.html
 [3]: /docs/1.7/administration/sshcluster/
 [4]: /docs/1.7/usage/service-discovery/mesos-dns/
+[5]: /docs/1.7/usage/dns-naming/